lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 Defining and emitting events is all good and well, but in general you won't just do this arbitrarily, but in response to a user doing something, like clicking, typing, or something else.

 You can listen for an event using `v-on:event`, or better yet, the shorthand - `@event`.
-Most people reading this book wil know this - but there's some more intricacies that are worth understanding.
+Most people reading this book will know this - but there's some more intricacies that are worth understanding.
 There are *hundreds* of events defined by the Web API.
 You've probably encountered some of the more common events, like `click`:

 ```html
 <button @click="foo()">Button</button>